 The Local Government Professionals Australia, SA Community Managers Network is hosting the Valuing Social Outcomes project (VSO).
 The project is to undertake international research on defining, ascribing value to and articulating social outcomes, to inform the development of a toolkit that will support evidence-based decision making and statements of social return regarding the community initiatives of South Australian councils.

-As part of the research stage of the VSO project the Australian Industrial Transformation Institute – Flinders University (AITI) was engaged to provide a report on the international literature and local context relating to the future development of a social impact/value measurement toolkit for South Australian use.
-The 2017 report by AITI can be downloaded at the bottom of this page.
+The Australian Industrial Transformation Institute – Flinders University (AITI) was engaged in the research stage of the project to provide a report on the international literature and local context relating to the future development of a social impact/value measurement toolkit for South Australian use.
+The 2017 report by AITI can be downloaded from the top right of this page.

 The VSO project has been funded by the Local Government Association Research and Development Scheme along with financial contributions from Local Government Professionals Australia, SA Community Managers Network, City of Onkaparinga, City of Charles Sturt, City of Salisbury and City of Port Adelaide Enfield.